kyma-project/website/content/blog-posts/2023-01-12-release-notes-2.10/index.md

 ## Observability

 ### Kiali
-Kiali was deprecated with Kyma 2.8 and will be removed in Kyma 2.11.
-For more details, see the blog post on [Kiali deprecation](https://kyma-project.io/blog/2022/10/10/Kiali-deprecation).
+As announced in the blog post on [Kiali deprecation](https://kyma-project.io/blog/2022/10/10/Kiali-deprecation), Kiali was deprecated with Kyma 2.8 and will be removed in Kyma 2.11.

 ### Deprecation of Monitoring
-As announced in this [blog post](https://kyma-project.io/blog/2022/12/9/monitoring-deprecation/), we decided to deprecate the monitoring component based on Prometheus/Grafana.
+We decided to deprecate the monitoring component based on Prometheus/Grafana.
 Please start the transition to alternative solutions now.
 The actual removal will happen in half a year or later, with Kyma 2.16 at the earliest.
+For more information, read [this blog post](https://kyma-project.io/blog/2022/12/9/monitoring-deprecation/).

 ### Monitoring
 Kyma 2.10 brings the update to the latest Prometheus images (version 2.40.7), which resolves the security vulnerabilities.